The Benefits of Solar Power

 - A clean, reliable source of energy that will produce power for decades with little or no ongoing maintenance or costs

 - Simply installing your system contributes to Australia’s Renewable Energy Target of 20% Renewable Energy by 2020

-The uptake of solar power in Sydney and across NSW is accelerating as prices continue to fall, and there are now more than 1.5 million solar systems across Australia.
+The uptake of solar power in Sydney and across NSW is accelerating as prices continue to fall, and there are now millions of Australians living in homes powered by solar across Australia.
 The use of solar power in the home is one of the single, most effective ways to reduce a household’s carbon footprint – each kWh of solar energy generated replaces power generated by other non-renewable sources.